Security Awareness Training Update

 What's different is how the training is delivered.
 Instead of long, infrequent training sessions, CyberHoot focuses on short, interactive lessons spread out over time, keeping learning manageable and engaging.
 The goal is to reduce training fatigue while keeping security awareness fresh and relevant.

-As part of the program, you may receive simulated phishing emails.
-These are safe, internal tests designed to help you practice spotting suspicious messages in a real-world setting.
+As part of the program, you may receive interactive phishing simulation exercises.
+These are safe, guided learning experiences designed to walk you through identifying suspicious messages and building your awareness in a real-world setting, without feeling like a "gotcha" test.

 01